Discover our contributions to open source and learn how to get involved

 Open source can mean a few different things, but here at the Micro:bit Educational Foundation it means that code and resources that we and our collaborators publish under an open source licence can be inspected, modified, remixed and improved by absolutely anyone.

 Since the early days of the micro:bit project we have worked in partnership.
-We believe by adopting an open source philosophy we are able to collaborate with everyone in the community.
+We believe by adopting an open source philosophy we are able to collaborate with everyone who is inspired by the micro:bit.